top of page

 Single-Layer Extruded Films

-Single-layer films are made from one type of resin and are ideal for straightforward applications where one set of properties is needed.
+Single-layer films are made from a single resin type and are ideal for straightforward applications where a single set of properties is required.
 Common uses include basic packaging, protective sheeting, and general-purpose industrial films.

 Multi-Layer Co-Extruded Films